sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/00_acoustics.rst

 ===========

 The :ref:`acoustics_module` examines acoustic propagation and its thresholds.
 It compares ParAcousti baseline model runs to model runs with devices present.
-If the user is interested in a specific species of interest, there is the option to pre-process the ParAcousti results by using a routine that applies weighting functions to the acoustic signal, detailed in :ref:`01_paracousti_preprocessing`.
+If the user is interested in analyzing the acoustic effects on a specific species of interest, there is the option to pre-process the ParAcousti results by using a routine that applies weighting functions to the acoustic signal, detailed in :ref:`01_paracousti_preprocessing`.